(I asked someone to give me a word or phrase to kick-start the writing muse. The phrase was “I had a farm in Africa”.)

 Yes, I had a farm in Africa, and I ran away from it.
 I had to because dragging the bloated body of your sister from the farm dam is not something you want to re-imagine every morning that you wake up on that same farm.
 She took an overdose of tablets then walked into the dam, one late evening five years ago.
 Passing into unconsciousness when you are fifty metres from the muddy banks, maybe it is a quiet way to go, but she didn’t think about those who would find her.
 There are things that a few barbel can do to a body that can make a sobbing-snot brother wish he was dead alongside her.

 That filthy old rose-patterned dress…I hate seeing pink floral stuff now.
-When I was still friendly with Marcus – after “the accident” as Maryna calls it – he would laugh and tease me about being ‘a moffie who didn’t like flowers’.
+When I was still friendly with Marcus – just a few days after “the accident” as Maryna calls it – he would laugh and tease me about being ‘a moffie who didn’t like flowers’.
 Stupid shit, he has me all wrong.
 Being quiet and not playing sport doesn’t make a boy a gay.
 I just preferred to hang around with my sister all the time.
 We had our own secret language and our own secret signs.
 But at the end, I failed to hear and to see the worst secret of all – that she would leave without telling me.

 London became my new farm.
 It was so easy to walk with my head down, not looking at anyone – as they do there – much like I had done on the farm.
 But in those old days, I had been looking at the small miracles beneath my feet – the vygies, the scuttling lizards, stealthy scorpions, and the succulents squeezed into impossible spaces on the stony tops of rock ridges.
 London’s only miracle was my anonymity and a willingness to do some filthy jobs.